D-a-rt/d-art.fixed-price/README.md

 #### Introduction:

-Creation of a smart contract in order to deposit and withdraw tezos from a liquidity pool.
+Creation of a smart contract in order to perform fixed price sale and drop.

 #### Install the CLI (TypeScript):